thomassuedbroecker/gitops-create-software-everywhere-module/README.md

 # 1. What does the project do?

 This project does inspect the [template-terraform-gitops](https://github.com/cloud-native-toolkit/template-terraform-gitops) and needs to be seen in combination with the [gitops-verify-swagger-editor-example](https://github.com/thomassuedbroecker/gitops-verify-swagger-editor-example) outcome.
+It documents how to create a module for [`Technology Zone Accelerator Toolkit`](https://modules.cloudnativetoolkit.dev/) step by step using the [helm guestbook application example](https://github.com/argoproj/argocd-example-apps/tree/master/helm-guestbook) from the Argo CD GitHub repository.

 ## 1.1 Understand the [template-terraform-gitops](https://github.com/cloud-native-toolkit/template-terraform-gitops)